jenkinsci/servicenow-cicd-plugin/README.md

 __API version__ | Optional.
 Version of the endpoint to access.
 For example, v1 or v2.
 Only specify this value to use an endpoint version other than the latest.
 __Application scope__ | Required if *Application system id* is not specified.
 The scope name of the application for which to apply the changes, such as `x_aah_custom_app`.
 You can locate this value in the scope field in the Custom Application [sys_app] table.
 __Application&nbsp;system&nbsp;id__ | Required if `Application scope` is not specified.
 The system id of the application for which to apply the changes.
 You can locate this value in the Sys ID field in the Custom Application [sys_app] table.
+__Upgrade base application__ | Only applicable if Application Customization is active and the associated application is a higher version than the currently installed version.
+Flag that indicates whether the associated base application should be automatically upgraded to a newer version.
+__Version of base application__ | Only applicable if Application Customization is active.
+Version of the base application on which to apply the customizations.

 </div>